Robert D. Putnam: Diversity and trust within communities

-In recent years, Putnam has been engaged in a comprehensive study of the relationship between trust within communities and their ethnic diversity.
-His conclusion based on over 40 cases and 30,000 people within the United States is that in the short term, other things being equal, more diversity in a community is associated with less trust both among and within ethnic groups.
-Putnam describes people of all races, sex, socioeconomic statuses, and ages as "hunkering down", avoiding engagement with their local community as diversity increases.
-Putnam found that even when controlling for income inequality and crime rates, two factors which conflict theory states should be prime causal factors in declining inter-ethnic group trust, more diversity is still associated with less communal trust.
-Further, he found that low communal trust is associated with the same consequences as low social capital.
+Putnam examined the relationship between ethnic diversity and trust using survey data from approximately 30,000 respondents, including samples from 41 communities across the United States.
+He reported that, in the short to medium term, greater neighbourhood ethnic diversity was associated with lower trust both between ethnic groups and among members of the same ethnic group.
+Putnam described residents of diverse communities as “hunkering down”: withdrawing from collective life and expressing less trust in their neighbours.
+In his multivariate analysis of trust in neighbours, the association with ethnic diversity remained after controlling for individual and neighbourhood characteristics, including poverty, income inequality, and crime.
 Putnam says, however, that "in the long run immigration and diversity are likely to have important cultural, economic, fiscal, and developmental benefits."

+In a 2011 study, Patrick Sturgis, Ian Brunton-Smith, Sanna Read, and Nick Allum reconsidered Putnam’s “hunkering down” thesis using survey data from nearly 25,000 people in Britain.
+They argued that Putnam’s conclusions do not clearly distinguish between generalized trust in people generally and strategic trust in people known to the respondent, because survey questions used to measure trust do not necessarily capture the same form of trust.
+They also questioned the substantive importance of Putnam’s findings.
+Although the association reported in Putnam’s study was statistically significant, ethnic diversity accounted for less than 0.1 per cent of the variation in trust.
+In their own analysis, they found no effect of neighbourhood ethnic diversity on generalized trust.
+Diversity was statistically associated with strategic trust, but the association was substantively trivial and was dwarfed by the effects of economic deprivation and individuals’ social contact with their neighbours (social connectedness).
+The authors therefore concluded that the relationship between ethnic diversity and trust was weak, contingent on its social and economic context, and less generally corrosive than Putnam’s account suggested.

 Putnam published his data set from this study in 2001 and subsequently published the full paper in 2007.
 Putnam has been criticized for the lag between his initial study and his publication of his article.
 In 2006, Putnam was quoted in the Financial Times as saying he had delayed publishing the article until he could "develop proposals to compensate for the negative effects of diversity" (quote from John Lloyd of Financial Times).
 In 2007, writing in City Journal, John Leo questioned whether this suppression of publication was ethical behavior for a scholar, noting that "Academics aren't supposed to withhold negative data until they can suggest antidotes to their findings."
 On the other hand, Putnam did release the data in 2001 and publicized this fact.

 Putnam denied allegations he was arguing against diversity in society and contended that his paper had been "twisted" to make a case against race-based admissions to universities.
 He asserted that his "extensive research and experience confirm the substantial benefits of diversity, including racial and ethnic diversity, to our society."